ChaseRichardsonGit/TheButler/README.md

 # The Butler
+            To Install:
+            git clone repo

+            To run:
+            node index.js Persona (where Persona = Butler, Jarvis, or Puerus) Only person that spawns a webserver is Butler, J and P are Discord bots only.

             Scope & Approach:
             We want to create a Discord chatbot.
 We want this bot to send a private message to new users with an introduction.
                 - On Demand messaging through a command, time based messaging through timers, trigger based off criteria (user hasn't interacted in a day), Gauge and engage to gain sentiment.